Neldev2000/os-tactiactoe-backend/README.md

 ## Game Flow Example

 1. Connect to the WebSocket server
+2. Send `LIST_ROOMS` to see available rooms
+3. Either:
-2. Send `CREATE_ROOM` to create a new game room
+   - Send `CREATE_ROOM` to create a new game room, or
+   - Send `JOIN_ROOM` with the room ID of an existing room
-3. Receive `ROOM_CREATED` with your room ID
+4. If creating a room, receive `ROOM_CREATED` with your room ID
-4. Share the room ID with the second player
+5. Share the room ID with the second player
-5. Second player sends `JOIN_ROOM` with the room ID
+6. Second player sends `JOIN_ROOM` with the room ID
-6. First player receives `PLAYER_JOINED`
+7. First player receives `PLAYER_JOINED`
-7. Both players receive `GAME_START`
+8. Both players receive `GAME_START`
-8. Players take turns sending `MAKE_MOVE`
+9. Players take turns sending `MAKE_MOVE`
-9. Both players receive `GAME_UPDATE` after each move
+10. Both players receive `GAME_UPDATE` after each move
-10. When game ends, both players receive `GAME_OVER`
+11. When game ends, both players receive `GAME_OVER`

 ## Connection Management